 There’re only three requirements: stay clean and safe, take many pictures, and enjoy the company of the animals and birds.
 Some of the local “residents” to meet here are migratory and nesting birds, moose, beavers, muskrats, brown and black bears.

 5. Chugach State Park

-Welcome to unspoiled Alaska praised in travel magazines such as National Geographic and Lonely Planet!
-This is that place that meets all your expectations for the great outdoor adventures in and around Anchorage.
+Welcome to unspoiled Alaska praised in travel magazines, such as National Geographic and Lonely Planet!
+This is a place that meets all your expectations and offers some of the most unforgettable outdoor adventures in the Anchorage area.

 One of the largest state parks in the USA, Chugach State Park encompasses majestic mountains, eye-catching glaciers, scenic lakes and rivers.
 Clearly, it’s a place worth visiting and revisiting.